Mkawasi Mcharo Hall

 Preston later joined Dow Jones and Co., where he worked as a Satellite Communications Technician.
 As a Manager at the IT department, he designed the EIRP (Effective Isotropic Radiated Power) Remote Control System used for the satellite TDMA network of 17 earth stations.

 He has run his own business as a dealer and installer of satellite Internet systems for SkyWay-USA, Skycasters, DIRECTV and WildBlue,serving private homes, government and military facilities across the Mid-Atlantic states.
 He designed the SpotBeam Console aimed at bringing videoconferencing technology in Kenya's classrooms.
 Its implementation is still a work in progress.

-Preston holds a General Radiotelephone Federal Communications Commission license; certification in the dealership and installation of Ka-band VSATs using frequency-reuse spot beam technology, through WildBlue University; and is certified in computer hardware, operating systems and networks.
-He is also a programmer who has severally given his services freely to diaspora projects such as the Kenya Presidential Debates and the Kenyans Abroad Vote initiatives.
+Preston also holds a General Radiotelephone Federal Communications Commission license; certification in the dealership and installation of Ka-band VSATs using frequency-reuse spot beam technology; and is certified in computer hardware, operating systems and networks.

-Preston is currently a technician with Vitel Communications.
+Preston currently works with Vitel Communications.
 He also handles the Producer and Technical Director duties of Balozi Productions-US, which include sound engineering, lighting and set design.